JuliaDataScience/JuliaDataScience/contents/why_julia.md

         self.age = age
 ```

-Now let us define a `Linguist` class that will inherent from the `Researcher` class.
+Now let us define a `Linguist` class that will inherit from the `Researcher` class.
 We will also define a method `citation` that returns the citation style that is mostly used in the linguistics research field.

 ```python